jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 196 Member's interest in KiwiSaver scheme not assignable
 (1) Except as expressly provided in this Act, a member's interest or any future benefits that will or may become payable to a member under the KiwiSaver scheme must not be assigned or charged or passed to any other person whether by way of security, operation of law, or any other means.
-(2) However, nothing in subsection (1) prevents a member's interest or any future benefits that will or may become payable to a member under the KiwiSaver scheme from being released, assigned, or charged, or from passing to any other person if it is required by the provisions of any enactment, including a requirement by order of the Court under any enactment (including an order made under section 31 of the Property (Relationships) Act 1976).
+(2) However, nothing in subsection (1) prevents a member's interest or any future benefits that will or may become payable to a member under the KiwiSaver scheme from being released, assigned, or charged, or from passing to any other person if it is required by the provisions of any enactment, including a requirement by order of the court under any enactment (including an order made under section 31 of the Property (Relationships) Act 1976).

 ### 197 Offence to fail to provide information under this Part
 (1) Every person commits an offence against this Part, and is liable on summary conviction to a fine not exceeding the amount set out in section 199, who fails without reasonable excuse, as and when required by this Part or any regulations made under section 228,—
   (a) to deliver any paper, document, record, report, copy, thing, or certificate; or (b) to allow a person to look at a paper, document, record, report, copy, or thing; or (c) to supply any return or to give any certificate or information.
-(2) For the purposes of sections 15A, 16, and 17 of the Superannuation Schemes Act 1989, as applied by section 122 of this Act,—
+(2) For the purposes of sections 15A, 16, and 17 of the Superannuation Schemes Act 1989 , as applied by section 122 of this Act,—
   (a) requests must be made to the trustees of the KiwiSaver scheme to which the request relates; and (b) if a person has a right to look at a document, report, or copy, the trustees of the KiwiSaver scheme to which the document, report, or copy relates have a duty to ensure that the person is allowed to look at, at any reasonable time, that document, report, or copy; and
   (c) if a person has a right to receive a document, statement, report, copy, certificate, or information, the trustees of the KiwiSaver scheme to which the document, statement, report, copy, certificate, or information relates have a duty to ensure that the document, statement, report, copy, certificate, or information is delivered or supplied to the person; and